 - Cut the duck into slices and place on top.

-- Sprinkle with chopped spring onion, shichimi (optional) and enjoy!
+- Sprinkle with chopped green onion, shichimi (optional) and enjoy!